Skip to content

 Aeternum Urolithin A vs Timeline Mitopure - what is the difference?

 Same molecule (Urolithin A, the mitophagy compound), very different price.
 Timeline Mitopure runs $90-120/mo and has the most brand-specific published clinical data (their own funded trials).
-Aeternum Urolithin A is $49.90-54.90 with third-party COAs but without Timeline's brand-specific trial portfolio.
+Aeternum Urolithin A is from $65 with third-party COAs but without Timeline's brand-specific trial portfolio.
 If you want the molecule at a sane price and trust third-party testing, Aeternum.
 If you want the exact formulation studied in the published Mitopure trials, Timeline.

 What is the difference between all these molecules - which should I take?